gretapoc/Creating-Neural-Network/README.md

 ```

-Define the input data and corresponding target values
+The input data and corresponding target values are defined.
 ```
 data = np.array([[0.76258993, 0.00000000],
                  [0.92086331, 0.28776978],